More Quit-Smoking Tips

 They’re all of a piece and disappointing.
 If we take, for example, ‘10 Scientific Quit-Smoking Tips’ we find nicotine replacement therapy, set a quit-date, write down when you smoke, counselling, enlist your social network, and so on.
 These ideas merely parrot the steps recommended by orthodox stop-smoking clinics or standard advice.

-Furthermore, the very concept of tips for quitting smoking is odd, not say absurd.
+Furthermore, the very concept of tips for quitting smoking is odd, not to say absurd.
 People don’t smoke because of a lack of tips on how to stop.
 And it’s almost an insult to smokers to imply that offering a few tips – whether they’re called Top Ten, Best Ever, Scientific or similar eye-catching names – is going to make much difference.

 As I have said before, this approach shows an almost total lack of understanding about why smokers smoke and why many find it so hard to quit – and why many don’t even want to quit.